ToBlick/OptimalMappings/README.md

 ```
 Generated figures are saved in `OptimalMappings.jl/figs`.

 Running the scripts with the parameters from the paper takes around seven minutes each on a M1 processor with 16GM of RAM.
-This can be sped up by reducing either the resolution `N` or the number of snapshots in the training set `nₜ` and/or test set `nₜ`.
+This can be sped up by reducing either the resolution `N` or the number of snapshots in the training set `nₛ` and/or test set `nₜ`.